19 September 2019

-NEF Past Presenter Update and Panel Discussion
+NEF Showcase Presentation and Panel Discussion

 We showcase an outstanding team of entrepreneurs who are looking to raise capital for their venture.
-They have gone through an extensive coaching from our experienced coaches and these founders are eager to present their venture to the entrepreneurial community at this event.
+They have gone through extensive coaching from our experienced coaches and these founders are eager to present their venture to the entrepreneurial community at this event.
+They would greatly appreciate your feedback, insights and encouragement.
+You will also learn a few tips and techniques in sharpening your own pitch for your venture.

 This event gives the start-up the opportunity to practice presenting to investors and others interested in the Detroit Area entrepreneurial community.
 Each presentation will reflect NEF training on what is important to communicate and what not to do.
-They would greatly appreciate your feedback, insights and encouragement.
-You will also learn a few tips and techniques i sharpening your own pitch for your venture.

 Join us at this meeting to ask questions, keep pace with local entrepreneurs, and connect with people who support the local start-up community.

+We intend to discuss various options available to raise money for your startup.
+In this month's forum, we want to focus on what founders can do to raise startup capital above and beyond traditional sources of investments.
 We hope that this will be of greater interest and value to founders and it will be a dynamic discussion between investors, founders and the audience.

 Mark your calendar.
 The meeting opens at 5:00 pm with networking and appetizers.
 Around 5:45 pm, the program portion of the meeting begins with an introduction from our President including upcoming entrepreneurial events and past NEF Showcase Presenter news.
 The program continues with our featured Showcase Presenter(s) who are graduates of the NEF coaching process.
 Depending on the month or otherwise noted, the program includes the engaging NEF Pitch Pit or intriguing topic and panel.
 The program typically finishes at 7:15 pm with more networking afterwards.
 Please feel welcome to join us.